Elder Law and Estate Planning: Preparing for Your Golden Years

 Having a durable power of attorney in place means you have named someone to act on your behalf.
 If, for example, you have a stroke, someone will need to step in to handle your financial affairs.
 That someone is the agent you named in your durable power of attorney.

-Trusts and long-term care insurance may help with the burden of paying for long-term care.
+Trusts and long-term care insurance may help you with the burden of paying for long-term care.

 Main Menu